 In Obi it is essential to export the project to DAISY format for creating a distribution version of the project.
 Since this is the last step in book production in Obi you should ensure beforehand that you have included all the content of the book in Obi project, the structure of the project i.e. sections match that of the print book and that you have entered all required Meta Data.

 To export the project, click TOOLS->EXPORT AS DAISY on the menu, or press CTRL+E. You will then be prompted to select the DAISY standard to which the exported DTB should comply.
 In the next dialog box you can choose a location for the exported book and opt for MP3 compression.
 Two new features introduced by Obi here are the option to append the section name to the end of audio file names and the option to limit the number of audio files in the project.
-Both these options have been provided for benefit of those users who read DAISY books on players that do not fully support the DAISY format.
+Both these options have been provided for benefit of those users who read DAISY format books on players that do not fully support the DAISY format.
 After exporting, you must validate the book to ensure its compliance with DAISY standards.
-This step is explained in detail in the topic Exporting as DAISY DTB.

 Additional features in Obi

-- Skippable notes: Footnotes, annotations, producer notes etc. can now be created using Obi.
-A Obi training video is available on this feature.
+- Skippable notes: Footnotes, annotations, producer notes etc. can be created using Obi.

 - Automated book production enabled via audio file import: The Import audio file settings dialog has been enhanced to enable the process of automated book production.
 It performs automated arrangement of imported audio files according to the structure of the book by parsing their file names.

 - Fine navigation: Nudge command is very useful for determining the correct position while audio editing.
 So it is essential for the shortcut keys of the nudge operation to be as simple as possible.
 This is where fine navigation comes handy.
 Fine navigation command maps the Left and Right arrow keys to the backward and forward nudge operations respectively.